 Embed electronic speed control battery wires in slot.
-Use double sided tape to hold speed control in place.
+Use double sided tape to hold speed control and receiver in place.

-Mount your receiver to bottom of wing with two sided tape it should be under the electronic speed control as shown in photo
+you can mount your receiver under or next to your electronic speed control as shown in photo

 Use servo Y leads to route wires as shown in photo.
 Once wires are neatly placed they can be taped in place in the slots and to bottom of wing with clear packaging tape or vinyl tape to match the color of the wing.
-Care must be taken that the wires and receiver antenna are do become entangle or severed by the propeller.
+Care must be taken that the wires and receiver antenna are do become entangle or severed by the fan.

 Now you have a complete airplane that can be customized with decals tape or paint to your liking.
 You may want to cover the exposed flute holes in the leading edge of the wing and tail surfaces with tape.
-This is not necessary and does not affect the plane's performance.
+This does not affect the plane's performance.

-NOTE: WHEN ELEVATOR STICK IS IN THE NEUTRAL POSITION THERE SHOULD BE APPROX. 1/2" OF UP DEFLECTON (OR REFLEX) ON BOTH OUTBOARD FLIGHT CONTROL SURFACES TO MAINTAIN LEVEL FLIGHT.
+NOTE: WHEN ELEVATOR STICK IS IN THE NEUTRAL POSITION THERE SHOULD BE APPROX. 5/8" OF UP DEFLECTON (OR REFLEX) ON BOTH OUTBOARD FLIGHT CONTROL SURFACES BOTH INBOARD SURFACES SHOULD BE 3/16" UP TO MAINTAIN LEVEL FLIGHT.

-The battery box located on the front of the plane is designed to accept 3-cell lipo 11.1 volt 2200 mah battery.
-Measuring 4 inches long, 7/8" wide, 1 3/4" deep.
+The battery box located on the front of the plane is designed to accept 4-cell lipo 14.8 volt 2200 mah or 2600 mah battery.